For content creators, half the battle is developing well‑edited content that closely meets your target audience's interests.

 Owned media content distribution

 Owned media are the content distribution channels that a brand controls.
-Your website and mobile site fall under this umbrella.
+Your website, blog, and social media profiles are considered owned channels.
 Most forms of social media presence do as well.
+Any blog post, landing page, or social media post you create is considered "owned media."

 Owned media really shines when it comes to building deeper relationships with your existing potential customers.
 It's a cost-effective way to reach out to niche audiences.
 This gives many forms of owned media a great deal of longevity.